Strangebrewer/strangeblog/server/Planning.md

     - "public"
   - the only thing this will change is what posts they see; it will still require "admin" to create, edit, or delete
 - DONE: add save, save & close, and cancel functionality to the "/editor" page

+- Login:
+  - DONE: Style the login/register page to align with the rest
+  - DONE: Set it up to deny banned users access
+  - DONE: Set it up to ask inactive users if they want to reactivate

 ### Main.jsx:
 - FIXED: If there are usertags and you delete the last one, the "My Tags:" label still shows.